vmware-archive/dependency-labeler/README.md

 ## Support

-This tool is currently maintained by the Pivotal NavCon team;
-@navcon in #navcon-team on Pivotal Slack.
+This tool is currently maintained by the Pivotal NavCon team; #navcon-team channel on Pivotal Slack.

 Please reach out to us on Slack first, and then raise a Github issue.